 The talk of assessment of student learning outcomes has well established the important connection between student learning outcomes and coursework.
 It is essential that coursework prepare students for and ultimately give them an opportunity to demonstrate and master.

 What has been overlooked has been the connection to outcomes and objectives—that is, how we teach what we want students the knowledge, skills, attitudes, and behaviors in a particular course or module.

-Tucked away in Marc Presnky’s 2001 book, Digital Game-based Learning, is an excellent overview of the diverse means by which students should be taught.
+Tucked away in Marc Prensky’s 2001 book, Digital Game-based Learning, is an excellent overview of the diverse means by which students should be taught.

 The first thing to notice is how often practice occurs.
 It suggests that, whatever you are teaching, you might want to consider having students spend more time practicing what you are teaching.

 Learning effective research and information literacy skills, for example, is not something that can occur over the course of one research paper or maybe even in one semester.
 Students need the opportunity to go through the process many times before they will acquire the habit of academic research.

 As Prensky admits, his list is not designed to be exhaustive or authoritative, but it does go a long way to illustrating the connection between the what and the how of teaching.